-Leaving UK via Dubai arriving Dec 12th – 6.5 hours to Dubai, 04 hours stop over is OK, and onward 4.5 hours to Dhaka.
+Leaving UK via Dubai arriving Dec 12th – 6.5 hours to Dubai, 04 hours stopover is OK, and onward 4.5 hours to Dhaka.
 Nothing can prepare you for this city, though we have a nice roomy apartment in a nice area.
-There are a few political problems and the government have hanged a war criminal today!
+There are a few political problems and the government has hanged a war criminal today!
 To bed – after ordering breakfast of course.

 Dec 13th, 2013: Dhaka

 Breakfast – well its local parathas and vegetable curry which is quite hot so mind the green chilies.
-It comes in a plastic bag, and omelets which is wrapped in newspaper.
-Its OK.
-There are no trains today as main signal box was set on fire – so things are looking up for this trip.
+It comes in a plastic bag and omelets which are wrapped in newspaper.
+It’s OK.
+There are no trains today as the main signal box was set on fire – so things are looking up for this trip.
 Warm and overcast.
-Noisy dusty traffic fumes, awful traffic jams – rickshaws, some electrified drive so fast, but its quick at times to walk all the same.
+Noisy dusty traffic fumes, awful traffic jams – rickshaws, some electrified drive so fast, but it’s quick at times to walk all the same.

-Richard head off with his new rail friend, we do city tour.
+Richard heads off with his new rail friend, we do a city tour.
 Earthquakes and cyclones have destroyed over the years a lot of the important places which are in old Dhaka.
 You really need to experience this place, especially the smells.
-The drains are awful and at the end of our sightseeing we take an hour trip on the river.
-It is amazing and interesting, but OMG the smell – its foul-black inky and just awful.
+The drains are awful and at the end of our sightseeing, we take an hour trip on the river.
+It is amazing and interesting, but OMG the smell – it’s foul-black inky and just awful.

-We head back to Apartment – meet with Richard and walk to a local recommended eatery.
-Its OK with a Chinese influenced and its good food which we enjoy.
-Mock-tails are a 03 layers – Fanta orange – Coke and Sprite – how do they do this?
+We head back to the Apartment – meet with Richard and walk to a local recommended eatery.
+It’s OK with a Chinese influence and its good food which we enjoy.
+Mock-tails are 03 layers – Fanta orange – Coke and Sprite – how do they do this?

 Dec 14th, 2013: Sonargaon

 Richard goes off.
-We have trip to Sonargaron the old capital – a really delightful day out.
-Guide is great and very helpful.
-We also visit a gorgeous 15th century old brick mosque, Goaldi Mosque.
+We have a trip to Sonargaron the old capital – a really delightful day out.
+The guide is great and very helpful.
+We also visit a gorgeous 15th-century old brick mosque, Goaldi Mosque.
 Then an abandoned Hindu city – Panam Nagar.
 It has a romantic air about it.
 We are popular with the local school children practicing on the main playing field.
 Try some lovely round samosas like pastries.

 We take a break at the apartment – meeting up with Richard.
 He seems to have had quite a way with the local rails fans in town, and are apparently a nightmare and next to useless – get in the way and have been duly reprimanded and sent home!